The 2020 Presidential Election is in Full Swing – and We have a Team of Experts to Help You from Now Until NovemberJanuary 31, 20202 min read

 Robert Rabil, Ph.D.
 Professor

 Robert Rabil is an expert in political Islam, terrorism, U.S. foreign policy, and U.S.-Arab relations.

 Colin Polsky, Ph.D.
 Director of the Florida Center for Environmental Studies

 Colin Polsky is trained as a geographer, specializing in the human dimensions of global environmental change.

-Kelly Shannon, Ph.D. specializes in the history of U.S. foreign relations, with particular attention to the 20th century.
+Kelly Shannon, Ph.D., specializes in the history of U.S. foreign relations with the Islamic world and women's human rights.